raffll/yampt/README.md

 All you need is two language version of the game (in most cases English and your native) or pre-made dictionaries.

 After convertion you must recompile all scripts in TES CS (or MWEdit)!
-Simply select all plugins without selecting "active" and after recompilation save as new esp containing only scripts.
+For esm simply select all plugins without selecting "active" and after recompilation save as new esp containing only scripts.

 ## Installation